PharOutLabs/User_Agreement/README.md

               </li>
             </ul>
             <p>
-                The Marketplace contracts are yet to be professionally audited. <br /> The Temp-Mint and "PharOut/Pham" NFT contracts are the only contracts enabled for interaction on mainnet at this point.
+                The Marketplace contracts are yet to be professionally audited. <br />
                 <br/> The full marketplace proxy suite has been deployed and coded in for website testing/interaction.
-                <br/> Please only test if you are sure of what you are doing.
-Functions and settings are subject to change as we build.
                 <br />
                 <a href="https://github.com/PharOutLabs/PharOut-NFTs">
                   You can find the contracts here for personal review.